 It is quite important to consider the skill set you should have prior to embarking on a new venture.
 As biostatistics is a specialty field, there are plenty of essential skills that you should harness, including:

-- Interpersonal Skills: Grant development is a large part of medical and scientific research.
-As such, in this career, you will be required to deliver grant applications and manuscripts.
+Grant development is a large part of medical and scientific research.
+As such, in this career, you require to deliver grant applications and manuscripts.
 You will have to be able to work in groups as well as independently with strong interpersonal and communication skills.

 Biostatistics is one of the fastest-growing health-related industries today.
 In 2018 alone, the demand for these specialists increased by 4.23%.
 In 10 years, the need for biostatistics professionals is projected to increase approximately 42%.